BeanstalkFarms/Beanstalk-Landing/content/posts/path-forward.md

 The terms for an OTC investment as part of Beanstalk’s recapitalization effort are as follows:
 - Beanstalk will borrow up to $77M from lenders in exchange for debt at 500% Weather (the interest rate).
-- Lenders will receive a fungible token that earns a pro rata share of one-third of new Bean mints until the debt is repaid.
+- Lenders will receive a token that earns a pro rata share of one-third of new Bean mints until the debt is repaid.
 - Beanstalk will Unpause after the audits with Halborn and Trail of Bits are complete.

 Under these terms, there are confirmed commitments for ~15% of the $77M, and additional capital sources have demonstrated demand in excess of the remaining 85%.
 The terms outlined above are available to any DAO or outside source of capital that is interested in recapitalizing Beanstalk.